 January.
 This is necessarily an expedited schedule, but time is of the essence.

 Thus, Defendant proposes:

-- Plaintiffs shall file their objections (if any) to the remedial maps enacted by the General Assembly on or before December 15, 2023, including any supporting data, documents, or reports. - Defendant is directed to file his response to any objections, including any supporting data, documents, and reports, no later than December 22, 2023. - c.
+- a.
+Plaintiffs shall file their objections (if any) to the remedial maps enacted by the General Assembly on or before December 15, 2023, including any supporting data, documents, or reports. - b.
+Defendant is directed to file his response to any objections, including any supporting data, documents, and reports, no later than December 22, 2023. - c.
 If necessary, the Court will set an evidentiary hearing and/or argument to take place December 27 or 28 with only in-person testimony accepted. - d.
-In the event that the Court enjoins any of the remedial maps, the Court should immediately appoint a special master and establish a procedure for creating plans. - e.
+In the event that the Court enjoins any of the remedial maps, the procedure for creating plans. - e.
 The Court will ensure that any maps drawn by a special master are finalized no later than January 16, 2024.